 Candidates must provide evidence that they have maintained a level of knowledge and expertise reflecting best practices in the candidate's area of specialization.
-This may entail maintaining certification/licensure, if applicable, for the area of specialization.
-This may also include attaining accreditation-mandated continuing education in his/her area of specialization if applicable.
-For others, this may entail engaging in professional development activities specific to their teaching practice.
+This entails engaging in professional development activities specific to their teaching practice.
+Examples of such activities include but are not limited to: completing University, College, or externally provided trainings and workshops; attending professional conferences and proceedings; maintenance of licensure; consultation, research, or field work with local agencies; or utilization of other knowledge-building resources.
 A candidate may present additional evidence of effective teaching as appropriate.